anabeloff/RNAseqFun/RNAseqFungi_manual.md

 ---------------------------------------

 Here is a quick introduction into building Docker containers and AWS cloud.
 If you don't have images in Docker on your machine, go to [GitHub repository](https://github.com/anabeloff/docker_images) and download folder you need.
 Then `cd` inside required directory on your machine.
-There you can find multiple files or directories, but often it's just one, called `Dockerfile`.
+There you can find multiple files or directories, but often it's just one `Dockerfile`.
-For example, run following command inside directory to compile the image for container 'rrnaseq':

 ### Build Docker image

 All Docker containers used in this project can be found in [GitHub repository](https://github.com/anabeloff/docker_images).
+For example, run following command inside directory to compile the image for container 'rrnaseq':

 ``` bash
 docker build -t rrnaseq .